 This is why I hated any mention of “online arbitrage”

 Hated it.
 Rolled my eyes every time.

 Basically, online arbitrage is fundamentally at odds with several of my business philosophies, which I believe to be true:

 - The “efficient market” hypothesis: Basically that all significant price discrepancies are squeezed out of the market almost immediately.
 Ever look up a book on Amazon, and compare against eBay?
 The price difference is almost never enough to make a profit.

 - Any “easy” business model becomes saturated almost immediately.
 The average person is lazy.
 Making profits with a few clicks?
 Everyone is going to swarm on this, and the best opportunity is going to be obliterated almost immediately.

 - If there was a magic bullet, the people who know about it wouldn’t talk – or sell it to you.
 Ever see a late-night TV ad telling you so-and-so is a great investment, and asking you to buy it through them for a huge return?
 The scam here is so obvious its almost hard to believe: If it were that easy, they wouldn’t be selling it – they’d be buying it and making the money themselves.

-And everything I was hearing confirmed my suspicions
+Everything I was heard about online arbitrage confirmed my suspicions